brianpetro/smart-chatgpt-obsidian/README.md

 3. Complete the Google login in that window.
 4. Return to your note and press **Refresh** at the bottom of the Smart Chat window.
    Your authenticated Google session is now reused inside the embedded chat.

+### AI Studio thread link isn't being saved

+AI Studio does **not** assign a permanent URL to a brand‑new chat until you explicitly save it.
+After you've sent the first message in a new AI Studio conversation, click the **Save** button that appears at the top of the chat window.
+Once saved, Smart Chat Notes plugin can detect the final thread URL and write it back into the `smart‑aistudio` codeblock.

 ---